George Lombard Jr.

-George Alexander Lombard Jr. (born June 2, 2005) is an American professional baseball shortstop and second baseman in the New York Yankees organization.
+George Alexander Lombard Jr. (born June 2, 2005) is an American professional baseball shortstop for the New York Yankees of Major League Baseball (MLB).
+He was selected by the Yankees in the first round of the 2023 MLB draft and made his MLB debut in 2026.

-Career
+Amateur career

 Lombard attended Gulliver Preparatory School in Pinecrest, Florida.
 He played for the school's baseball and soccer teams, winning state championships in both sports.
 Lombard committed to attend Vanderbilt University to play college baseball for the Vanderbilt Commodores.
-The New York Yankees selected him in the first round (26th overall) of the 2023 MLB draft.
-He signed with the Yankees, reportedly receiving a $3.3 million signing bonus.